matheusdpv/wass_lowcost/README.md

 ---

-This version aims for a clear, professional tone suitable for a README file.
-Let me know if you'd like further adjustments!

 ### References
 1. Vieira, M., Guimarães, P. V., Violante-Carvalho, N., Benetazzo, A., Bergamasco, F., Pereira, H., 2020.
 A low-cost stereo video system for measuring directional wind waves.
 Journal of Marine Science and Engineering, 8(11).